charlie-vf/genshin-recipes-blog/README.md

     - users can navigate to the Following page to narrow results by creators they are following
 - As a logged-in user, I can edit my profile so that I can update my public details
     - burger icon on user's profile allows editing of bio
-- As a user, I can edit my username & password so that I can keep them relevant and secure
+- As a logged-in user, I can edit my username & password so that I can keep them relevant and secure
     - burger icon on user's profile allows editing of username & password

 Following the main sprints, Week Four focused on tidying up, final testing and removing unnecessary/unused code.